Instant Pot Shredded Chicken

 Why This Recipe is a Favorite

-It’s also a super simple way to add protein to soups and other dishes!
-Seriously, there’s essentially endless uses for a big batch of chicken made in the Instant Pot.
-When a recipe calls for cooked chicken, you don’t have to grab a rotisserie chicken anymore!
+It’s also a super simple way to add protein to soups and other dishes.
+Seriously, there are endless uses for a big batch of pulled chicken made in the Instant Pot.
+When a recipe calls for cooked chicken, you don’t have to buy a rotisserie chicken.

-Instead, save some money and make your own pulled chicken instead.
+Instead, save money by making pulled chicken at home!
 This quick recipe makes the best shredded chicken in literally just a few steps.
 It’s going to be your best friend — especially when you need something easy on busy weeknights.

-• You only need four simple ingredients to make this recipe.
-You can find everything at your local grocery store — in fact, you may actually have everything in your kitchen already!
+You only need four ingredients to make this recipe, and everything is easy to find at any grocery store.
+In fact, you may actually have everything in your kitchen already!

-• This is a wonderful recipe for meal prep.
+It’s a wonderful chicken meal prep recipe, too.
 You can cook up a bunch of chicken and then store it away for later use.

 Happy Kitchen Secrets